gmail unsubscribeemail managementproductivity

 Spammers typically show:

-• Never heard of the sender before
+• You've never heard of the sender before

 • Random or generic sender name/email address